joinpursuit/Pursuit-Core-Web/reassessments/README.md

 8. Once you have solved all problems covering the standards you need to get reassessed in and feel confident you understand what they are about reach out to one of your instructors and let them know you would like to schedule a DSA Standards Reassessment Debrief.
 Your instructor will look at the solutions in your repo, ask you questions about your approach and about the given topic/standard in general.
 Make sure you review your notes and the topics thoroughly.
 9. During the debrief, if you demonstrate you understand a given topic by your provided problem solutions and by your answers to the instructor's questions you will be marked proficient or exceptional in them and your grades will update shortly thereafter.

 #### :notebook:  Example Repos
 Let this repos serve as inspiration for what your `Data-Structures-And-Algorithms` repo can look like

 * [msystang/Completed-DSA-Problems](https://github.com/msystang/Completed-DSA-Problems)
 * [GorettiRivera/DataStructures-Algorithms-Python](https://github.com/GorettiRivera/DataStructures-Algorithms-Python)

-#### 💡Advice:
+#### 💡 Advice:
 * I recommend you try to fit as many standards/topics as possible in one go for a DSA Reassessment Debrief but you can also request a debrief per standard.
 * Reassessing DSA Standards can feel overwhelming, specially if you have to get reassessed in a few of them.
 Alejo's personal recommendation is to start small.
 Go for the lowest hanging fruit; pick a topic you think you are most familiar with already or a topic that interests you personally the most, then keep at it for some time reviewing material and practicing on LeetCode or other platforms.
 Stick with it and you'll see you end up eating it in small bites.
 * Solving this problems will make sure you understand the given topic and serve as additional practice for whiteboarding interviews.
 On top of that this will help you keep your GitHub commits green as you commit.
 * Having a **Data Structures and Algorithms** repo pinned in your GitHub and committing often to it can signal to potential employers or recruiters that you know or are at least familiar with these topics already, making you a stronger candidate.
+Keep adding problems you find in the wild to it and make it your own.

 ## Misc Standards - Other Projects